 All Bolt users, both Free and Pro, can publish their projects to a .bolt.host domain, although custom domains are only available for Pro users.

 Every project created in Bolt is eligible for free bolt.host hosting.
 No setup required!
-Animated GIF of process of hitting Publish in Bolt UI To publish your site, follow the steps below:
+To publish your project, follow the steps below:

 1. Click Publish in the top-right corner of your screen.